After a breast cancer diagnosis, it’s important to take the time needed to assemble your treatment team and consider your reconstructive options.

 Dr. Potter is one of Austin’s premier breast reconstruction surgeons, and will work closely with you to determine which breast reconstruction procedure makes the most sense for you, depending on your needs.

-Dr. Potter is also one of Austin’s most experienced DIEP flap reconstruction surgeons.
+Dr. Potter is one of Austin’s most experienced DIEP flap reconstruction surgeons.
 As the gold standard in breast reconstruction, DIEP flap reconstruction reduces recovery time and lessens the risks of complications tremendously.
-Learn more about DIEP flap reconstruction here and contact Dr. Potter and her team directly today to determine if it’s right for you.
+Learn more about DIEP flap reconstruction or contact Dr. Potter and her team directly today to determine if it’s right for you.

 There are three primary factors to consider when exploring your breast reconstruction options: timing, staging, and insurance.